monkonthehill/Major_projects/termchat/readme.md

 ## ⭐ Note

-This project focuses on **low-level networking + terminal UI design**.
+This project demonstrates **low-level networking + terminal UI design**.

-If you understand this, you're already beyond beginner level.
+If you understand this, you're already ahead of most beginners.

 ---

-**Star the repo if you found it useful.**